Quickstart

 console.log(JSON.stringify(endpoints, null, 2))

-We can select one of the endpoints and query the URL to see if it returns a KILT credential collection as described in the KiltPublishedCredentialCollectionV1 specification:
+The next step is to see if you can find a credential among them.
+You do this by selecting one of the endpoints and querying the URL to see if it returns a KILT credential collection as described in the KiltPublishedCredentialCollectionV1 specification.

 const {